outaTiME/jquery-jsonrpc/README.markdown

     A String containing the name of the method to be invoked.

 *   `params`:
-    An object to pass as arguments to the method.
+    An object to pass as arguments to the method (optional).

 *   `success`:
-    A function to be called if the request succeeds.
+    A function to be called if the request succeeds (optional).

 *   `fault`:
-    A function to be called if the request succeeds (but with error response).
+    A function to be called if the request succeeds (but with error response) (optional).

 *   `error`:
-    A function to be called if the request fails..
+    A function to be called if the request fails (optional).

 Examples
 --------